PhotonicsTUL/PLaSK/doc/tutorials.rst

    .. _sec-tutorial-LI-of-VCSEL:

-   Computing the L-I curve of a gallium-arsenide VCSEL
+   Computing the L-I Curve of a Gallium-Arsenide VCSEL
    ---------------------------------------------------

    overthreshold